Fremantle Stuff > buildings >

-The 1902 Dalgety building, aka Elder building, Wilhemsen building, Barwil House, and now MSC building, on the corner of Cliff and Phillimore Streets was designed by J.J.
+The 1902 Dalgety Building, aka Elder building, Wilhemsen building, Barwil House, and now MSC building, on the corner of Cliff and Phillimore Streets was designed by J.J.
 Talbot Hobbs, the land having been purchased from Perth Mayor George Shenton between 1886 and 1888.
-A photo of the first buildings on the site were the Shenton house complex, including stables, is to be seen here.
+A photo of the first buildings on the site - the Shenton house complex, including stables - is to be seen here.

 Its ownership was transferred in 1927 to the agribusiness Elder Smith & Co and became known as the Elder Building.
 During WWII it was requisitioned by the Australian Navy as its administration and intelligence headquarters.
 It housed the Norwegian shipping company, Wilhelmsen Line, for 23 years and more recently Challenger TAFE.
 Ale Nominees sold it to the current investment syndicate in 2002.
 It is now occupied by the Mediterranean Shipping Company.

 The article below, written by Emma Wynne for ABC local radio 720, presents much of its history effectively.

 Emma Wynne, ABC, 3 Feb 2016

 Wilhelmsen House has looked out over Fremantle Harbour since 1902, when Dalgety & Co built the imposing offices to support its shipping and pastoral trading business in Western Australia.

 The Wilhelmsen building with illustrations showing the planned additions at the rear.
 (Supplied: Murray Slavin)

 Currently undergoing a major restoration and addition, the building will once again be home to a shipping company when it reopens.

 The story of the building starts with the founder of Dalgety & Co, Frederick Dalgety, who arrived in Sydney from Canada aged just 16 in 1834.